 - Visualize your graduation ceremony: think about the graduation day as well as the sacrifices you and your family members have made to see you graduate.
 The thought that you could make them and yourself proud can be the positive energy you need to get over the feeling.

 - Take a walk: even though it seems farfetched, taking a short walk of about 20 minutes could be beneficial.
 You may worry about time being wasted, which could have been used to write your thesis.
 On the contrary, walks help increase blood circulation and will allow you to focus better and come up with new ways to write your thesis with ease.
-Upon returning from such walks, you would find yourself energized for a more productive day.
+Upon returning from such walks, you would find yourself energized for a more productive day, not thinking about imposter syndrome.
 Walking will give you inspiration and creativity.

 While walking offers benefits for students with imposter syndrome, it is also a great form of exercise.
 For better results, it is recommended that you do both exercises above concurrently.

 Try to visualize yourself submitting your thesis as you walk, and you will feel a sense of relief almost instantly.
 This feeling can inspire and motivate you to believe more in yourself.